Ada-Developers-Academy/core-cs-fundamentals/recursion/problem-set-recursion-pt-2.md

 Two digits match if they are equal _and_ have the same position relative to the end of the number (i.e. starting with the ones digit).

-In other words, the function should compare the last digits of each number, the second-to-last-digits-of-each number, the third-to-last digits of each number, and so fort, counting how many pairs match.
+In other words, the function should compare the last digits of each number, the second-to-last digits of each number, the third-to-last digits of each number, and so fort, counting how many pairs match.

 Example:

 - First number: `1072503891`
 - Second number: `62530841`
 - Number of matches: `4`
-    - Matching pairs: 202, 5-5, 8-8, 1-1
+    - Matching pairs: 2-2, 5-5, 8-8, 1-1

 ```
 1 0 7 2 5 0 3 8 9 1